RobZombie9043/colorful-pop-es-de/README.md

 - This theme has a simple set of options that can be changed directly from the UI Settings menu of ES-DE

 - `Theme Variant` - sets the theme variant adjusting the gamelist view.
+Each variant comes in a Colorful or Monochrome version which changes the theme coloring based on the system colors or a gray shade.
    - `List`
    - `Carousel`